The world we live in is full of amazing facts you never knew.

 The Laki volcanic fissure in the South of Iceland erupted over an eight-month period back in 1783, releasing some straight-up nasty hydrogen fluoride into the atmosphere to shower down on the Earth’s inhabitants.

-Because of this, roughly 25% of the world’s human population died.
+Because of this, roughly 25% of the world’s human population was wiped out.

 However, that pales compared to the 80% of the world’s sheep population that died as a result!